 You've stumbled over Lego bricks in the dark.
 You've wondered why you ever bought another set.
-You may have even poured over the instructions in hopes that you could somehow finish that creation.
+You may have even pored over the instructions in hopes that you could somehow finish that creation.

-Now the Legos are sitting on a shelf somewhere and you are wondering: Should I trash them?
+Now the Legos are sitting on a shelf somewhere and you're wondering: Should I trash them?
 Donate them?
 Find an unsuspecting parent I can dump them on?
-(Who owes me?).
+(Who owes me?)
 Believe it or not, there is a better answer: have your kids set up a business to sell used sets and bricks online!

 Do People Buy Used Lego Sets?

 You may think this is crazy.
 Who would buy?
-I was certainly reluctant and unconvinced when my son, Brendan, approached me at 13 with the idea of selling his used Lego sets online
+I was certainly reluctant and unconvinced when my 13-year-old son Brenda approached me with the idea of selling his used Lego sets online

 I was wrong.
-He sold the set for that amount and sold several other sets at more than double what he had paid for them.
-After six months, Brendan had sold out his almost his whole store and made about $900.
-Not bad for a thirteen-year-old kid.
+He sold the set for that amount and several other sets at more than double what he had paid for them.
+After six months, Brendan had sold out almost his entire store and made about $900.
+Not bad for a 13-year-old kid.
 Moreover, he continued to sell all over the world.
 Over half of our orders have come from Europe or Australia.